-Hosted applications have been around for quite a while, too, but it has been only recently that the market has begun to realize the full potential of the hosted model.
-We have the investment in SaaS solutions to thank for that – they blazed the trail for online application adoption, and this created awareness of the possibilities around hosting solutions.
-The SaaS and “true cloud” applications continue to emerge and gain acceptance, but hosting is providing businesses with the ability to retain use of their business applications and data, yet benefit from the same managed service and remote access that other online solutions provide.
-The private and hybrid cloud is proving to be the viable model for many businesses, rather than the shared public cloud.
+Remotely accessed and hosted desktops and application models have been around for quite a while, too, but only recently has the market begun to realize the full potential of the hosted model.
+We have the investment in SaaS solutions to thank for this; they blazed the trail for online application adoption and created awareness of the possibilities around hosting and anytime/anywhere access.
+The SaaS and “true cloud” applications continue to gain in popularity and acceptance, yet the hosting model is providing businesses with the ability to retain use of their business applications and data yet benefit from the same managed service and remote access that other online solutions provide.

-As the accountant or bookkeeper is able to work more closely with their client (using the same tools and the same real-time data), information can be processed more regularly and with a higher degree of accuracy.
-Outsourced accounting and bookkeeping providers are then able to give their clients current, accurate financial information which serves to help make better business decisions.
-Additionally, by helping with the organization and processing of information as business happens, fewer gaps are found in the data and more controls are implemented which protect against data loss or misclassification.
-The result for the small business owner is better and more complete information (generally customer and vendor data is improved, not just transaction data), and perhaps knowing the true cash flow and availability now that outstanding checks and undeposited funds are accounted for.
+As the accountant or bookkeeper is able to work more closely with their client (using the same tools and the same data in real time), information can be processed more regularly and with a higher degree of accuracy.
+Outsourced accounting and bookkeeping providers are then able to give their clients more timely and accurate financial information which supports making better business decisions all the time.
+Helping with the organization and processing of information as business happens, fewer gaps are found in the data and the improved controls protect against data loss or misclassification.
+The data becomes more useful in that it contains more details, is more accurate and complete.

 For the accounting professional, the benefits are many.
 Not only is the professional in a better position to deliver tangible value to the client (much higher value than just a tax bill!), the value is delivered more frequently which increases the overall value perception of the service being provided.
-Internally to the accounting or bookkeeping business, the increased efficiency introduced with real-time application and data access means that processing workflows and resources may be more streamlined and handled with a great level of efficiency, which drives improvements in profitability and the consistency of service delivery.
+Note the word “value” is used a lot here; it is the basis for billing clients for the useful nature of services provided and not on the time it takes to provide them.
+Internally to the accounting or bookkeeping business, the increased efficiency introduced with real-time application and data access means that processing workflows and resources may be more streamlined and handled with a great level of efficiency, which drives improvement in profitability and the consistency of service delivery.